Quitting the Army

 What if your Soldier Wants to Quit the Army?

 The first few weeks of basic training are the hardest, they’re called red stage, and they can seriously feel like hell.
 Or so I’ve read and been told.
+It's no surprise that soldiers during this phase consider quitting basic training.

 The red phase is total shell shock, sleep deprivation, and intense physical training.
 It’s that moment when you damn well know you’re about to become a soldier, you’re changing, like it or not.
 Even soldiers that went to R.S.P and other pre-BCT programs, will find that Basic Training at Fort Leonard Wood and other military bases is nothing like they’ve ever experienced in their entire lives.